CWilsonTSP/notes-f24/morals/14-prudence.md

 ---
-id: morals/2024-11-06
+id: morals/14-prudence
-aliases: []
+aliases:
-tags: []
+tags:
+  - morals
+  - classes/morals
+  - 2024-11-06
+  - prudence
+  - virtue
 cssclasses:
   - miravale
+date: 2024-11-06
 ---

-# 2024-11-06

-## Cardinal Virtues

-#### I. Prudence
+# Prudence
+2024-11-06

-1. Nature of prudence
+#### I. Nature of prudence
 1. The virtue that perfects conscience or acts of conscience
 	1. Makes us excellent at applying word principles to concrete situations
 	   1. Presupposes a knowledge of both
 			1. General principles
 			2. Concrete particulars
 2. As an acquired virtue, prudence takes practice
 3. Prudence, like all the cardinal virtues, lies between extremes
 	1. Involves a balance -- and balance is demanding
 		1. Don't use "prudence" as a synonym for comfort
 	2. Prudence makes one do the right thing, which often is not the most comfortable thing
 4. Has to be the first of the cardinal virtues because it is intellectual -- it is, as a foundation, based on reason.
 	1. You cannot do the good without knowing what the good is in the first place

 > "In this world, you kill your kids and train your dog and blaspheme God at
 > every mild surprise."